Facts About Children's Hospital Los Angeles

 From Fractures to Bone Tumors and Beyond

-The Children’s Orthopaedic Center at Children’s Hospital Los Angeles is one of the nation’s most comprehensive programs dedicated to pediatric musculoskeletal care, education and research.
-The Center sees 23,000 patients and performs 1,780 orthopaedic surgeries annually.
+Jackie and Gene Autry Orthopedic Center at Children’s Hospital Los Angeles is one of the nation’s most comprehensive programs dedicated to pediatric musculoskeletal care, education and research.
+The Center sees 23,000 patients and performs 1,780 orthopedic surgeries annually.

 Eye Care Expertise